Astor63/TPS-Mods/Fixes/Supernova Missing Material Fix/ReadMe.md

 At least, no change needed to be done to the lootpool, as the *SuperNova* is already in the (correct) Legendary pool.

+__Note:__ The *SuperNova* can be randomly obtained in the grinder by grinding three Legendary shields (like any other Legendary shield)

 Enjoy!

 ### Changelog: